 Consumers in the past have been willing to endure the fine print and shifting goal posts that have defined most travel loyalty programs.
 They’ve looked the other way while program rules were quietly rewritten and their points expired, hopeful that they would someday get a “free” award ticket.
 But the latest reforms by such legacy airlines as Delta and United, which tied rewards to the amount that travelers spend rather than the number of points they earn, was a pill too hard to swallow.

 April Thompson, a digital marketing consultant based in Atlanta, has been a loyal Delta SkyMiles member since she graduated from college in 2004.
 She discovered the value of accumulating miles and redeeming them through the airline’s expanding network of global partners — until the carrier decided to change the way it measured her loyalty, rewarding her based in part on how much she spends, instead of how much she flies.
 Those SkyMiles revisions, announced in February, will take effect on all flights departing after Jan.
 1, 2015.
+(Related: What do you do when points vanish into thin air?)

 “I will definitely be loosening up my allegiance to Delta,” she says.
 “Value and convenience are now my top priorities.”